 “What do Weather Orbs do?
 Have you tried Warp Orbs?”
 She stretched her nose toward a bin that had been beside the rack, which contained more Orbs.

 “Well, Weather Orbs change the chain’s timbre, and Warp Orbs randomize the order of effects in a chain—I’ll grab some and show you.”

 He demonstrated these effects to her, and many more.
 Though she rarely raised her head, her ears were perked throughout the impromptu lesson.
 Not content just to have concepts explained, she asked him to demonstrate scales and chords and different time signatures and tremolo and distortion.
 Unexpectedly, he found himself incorporating bright sounds reminiscent of the birdsong at Mochi Cliffs.
-He did not notice how dark it was until Hotaru looked out at the sky.
+He did not notice how far the sun had sunk until Hotaru looked out at the sky.
 “Time flies, huh,” she said.

 “Yeah.
 You can sleep here again if you want.”

 “Guess I might as well,” she said casually.

 As he lay in bed, Yasu found himself looking forward to tomorrow.

 When Yasu woke up, Hotaru was still asleep.
 He walked to the guild without her.
 This time he worked up the courage to ask someone to undertake a mission with him—nothing risky, just a C-rank.
 The awkwardness was harder to endure than the mission itself; where Hotaru had been focused and self-assured, his partner was hesitant and uncertain, too much like Yasu himself.
 He would ask Yasu what kind of pokemon lived in the dungeon, how large the floors were, what kind of item he’d found, and Yasu would grimace and admit he didn’t know—even though he had, technically, been with the guild for six months.